garrettstaller/ucla-zodiac/README.md

 - `ensembles`: Creates a dictionary of all detected fronts and filaments
   - Dictionary MUST be saved for following script
 - `probability_distribution`: Generates pdf of detected submesoscale features

+**Satellite Viewer** <br>
+- `satellite_viewer`: A tool to view satellite data provided by a website of compiled satellite imagery for SST and chlorophyll
+  - See README and data for site: https://spg-satdata.ucsd.edu/